ssmereka/fox-js/README.md

 # Fox JS [![Build Status](https://secure.travis-ci.org/ssmereka/fox-js.png)](http://travis-ci.org/ssmereka/fox-js)

-Exactly what you need to get started building a scalable web application using javascript.
-Fox-JS is a mixture of boilerplate code and a light framework for creating both the backend and frontend of a web application.
-Fox-JS frontend is built on angular-js and the backend using node-js.
+Light-framework and boilerplate code to quickly build scalable web apps using javascript.
+The backend is a standalone node server with authenticaiton, users, and anything else all API's need.
+The frontend is a standalone angular framework already setup to communicate with the backend.

 ## Getting Started

 1. Install fox-js

-    sudo npm -g install fox
+    sudo npm -g install foxjs

 2. Create a new project